 San Francisco is famed for its Steep streets and it’s highly likely you will find yourself at some point contending with them in some way.
 But Lombard street was too much even for the road builders of San Francisco to put with.
 So the Street was Altered to take the steepness out of it.

-Remember it’s a real residential street though, and noise should be kept to a minimum as to not disturb the residents.
-O course they knew what they were letting themselves in for living here, but there is no need to antagonise unnecessarily
+Remember it’s a real residential street though, and noise should be kept to a minimum so as to not disturb the residents.
+O course they knew what they were letting themselves in for living here, but there is no need to antagonize them unnecessarily

 9 – Eat Clam Chowder from a Bread Bowl